Governance

 Responses

 The Sysmex Group uses its global network to continuously monitor the situation in each country and region.
+Amid rising geopolitical concerns, we are reinforcing our monitoring framework to enable the early acquisition of relevant information.
 In countries that are working to protect domestic industries, we may be required to engage in the local production and procurement of parts and raw materials, and we strive to remain abreast of the latest information.
 Meanwhile, we are working to transition to local production, particularly of reagents.
+In India, we have completed the construction of a new production facility—our Group’s first to offer manufacturing capabilities for both diagnostic reagents and instruments—in response to policies such as Make in India.
+We are also progressively expanding local procurement of raw materials within India to strengthen the Group’s overall supply capabilities.

 We will continue to respond appropriately to the ever-changing global situation, taking into consideration its impact on the Group’s business.